APPLICATION & USEAGE GUIDELINES

 Do Not Overapply!

-On horizontal surfaces (Decks and Furniture), remove any still-wet excess (puddles especially) after two hours or less of application since any excess still existing is overapplication, Excess product allowed to dry on the surface weathers poorly and is more work to take off later.
+On horizontal surfaces (Decks and Furniture), remove any still-wet excess (puddles especially) after two hours of application since any excess still existing then is overapplication, Excess product allowed to dry on the surface weathers poorly and is more work to take off later.
 LEAVING MINIMAL EXCESS FILLS YOUR WOOD AND THIS WAY YOUR SEAL WILL DRY THE FASTEST, LOOK THE BEST, LAST THE LONGEST, AND BE EASIEST TO RE-DO.

 Use age Guidelines (Older Deck):